xlson/groovycsv/README.md

 ## Features

-* Value-access by header name
+* Value-access by header name or position
 * Iteration using the ordinary collection methods (`findAll`, `collect` and so on)
 * Full support for OpenCSV's configurability
 * Support for guessing separator and/or quote character
+* Support for reading csv without headers

 ## Example